ghafeleb/GPT-2/README.md

 #### Utilizing BF16 in Mixed Precision
-Next we train the model utilizing BF16 in our mixed precision.
+Next we train the model utilizing BF16 for our activations/logits to have a mixed precision.
+This is called mixed precision because in the the data type change is only applied to activations and the weights are in the default type unless we modify them separately.
 To train the model in this setting, run the following command:
 ```
 cd train
 !python ../train/train_gpt2.py --batch_size 16 --token_size 1024 --train --data_type tiny_shakespear --lr 3e-4 --optimizer adam --epochs 50 --device cuda  --matmul_precision 'high' --autocast_type 'bf16'